Evthron/blog/evthronblog/content/toolbox/upload-workflow/index.en.md

 Then I use python to generate the files and shell script to upload the website.

 Now for the actual code to execute the procedure.
-Joppy is the tool for me to output the files from Joplin.
+[Joppy (github)](https://github.com/marph91/joppy) is the tool for me to output the files from Joplin.
 It implements the Joplin API in python.

 Due to its database nature, the way how Joplin stores folders is not intuitive.
 The 'nested' notebooks in Joplin are not actually nested.
 Unlike the common tree-like file structure, in Joplin, only the chlid notebooks store who their parent is, while the parent notebook has no access to its child.
 For instance, if I want to know which notebooks are the child of 'posts', I have to search through all the notebooks to check whether its parent is 'post'.
 It seems that this is the 'parent list' data structure, where each child is pointing to its parent.